PierreSenellart/provsql/doc/source/user/querying.rst

 it.
 The ``scope`` says what kind of limit it is:

 ``deliberate``
-    the shape has no provenance to give, so the refusal is the answer:
+    the shape has no provenance to give, so the refusal -- or the warning that names what was read as plain SQL -- is the answer: ``EXCEPT ALL`` and ``INTERSECT ALL``, whose kept copies have no provenance of their own;
-    ``EXCEPT ALL`` and ``INTERSECT ALL``, whose kept copies have no provenance of their own; ``IN`` read as a value, whose unknown truth no count of matches tells from false.
+    ``IN`` read as a value, whose unknown truth no count of matches tells from false; a ``LIMIT`` that truncates the result as the data as it is gives it, with no ``ORDER BY`` or over an aggregation, a ``DISTINCT`` or a set operation, and one in a subquery, since which rows are kept is left open by SQL and depends on the rows before them; a window function whose value is an offset into the partition (``lag``, ``lead``), a ratio of ranks (``cume_dist``, ``percent_rank``) or a positional frame, whose reading varies with which rows are present; a recursion outside the shape the fixpoint is defined for.
 No rewriting will remove these.

 ``gap``
     the query has a provenance and the rewriting does not reach it yet.